zmkfirmware/zmk/docs/docs/config/underglow.md

 sidebar_label: RGB Underglow
 ---

-See the [RGB Underglow feature page](../features/underglow.md) for more details, including instructions for adding underglow support to a board.
+See the [RGB Underglow feature page](../features/underglow.md) for more details, and [hardware integration page](../development/hardware-integration/lighting/underglow.md) for adding underglow support to a board.

 See [Configuration Overview](index.md) for instructions on how to change these settings.